-BaFin, which stands for "Bundesanstalt für Finanzdienstleistungsaufsicht" in German, is the Federal Financial Supervisory Authority of Germany.
-It is the primary regulatory and supervisory authority for financial institutions and markets in Germany.
-BaFin operates as an independent federal agency under the authority of the German Ministry of Finance.
+BaFin, which stands for "Bundesanstalt für Finanzdienstleistungsaufsicht" in German, is Germany's Federal Financial Supervisory Authority.
+BaFin is the primary regulatory and supervisory authority for financial institutions and markets in Germany.
+They operate as an independent federal agency under the authority of the German Ministry of Finance.

 BaFin's History and Purpose of Establishment